syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 Note that You have now saved a local environment variable `WORKER` to make it easier for the ongoing commands in this workshop
 :::

-Before registering the Worker cluster with the Platform, you will need to make it ready to receive the workloads.
+Before registering the worker cluster with the platform, you will need to make it ready to receive the workloads.

 ### Configure the cluster